einfachIT/scratch3-messaging-extension/README.md

 2. **Basic understanding of command-line interface (CLI) usage**
 3. **Node.js and npm installed**
    - We strongly recommend using a Node version manager like nvm to install Node.js and npm.
-   - To install or update nvm, you should run the following command COMMENT BASTIAN: zou need to open a new shell here, otherwise you get command not found.
-Please adapt
+   - To install or update nvm, you should run the following command \
+   - `COMMENT BASTIAN: zou need to open a new shell here, otherwise you get command not found.
+Please adapt`
+   - open new shell

 ```bash
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.7/install.sh | bash